sambdavidson/secure-messenger/README.md

 Known issues:
 - The application can get stuck on "Establishing secure connection."
 Usually on LANs and when communicating over certain types of firewalls.

+### Setup

+This is a Java application made in Eclipse.
+It can likely simply be built using `javac` in the command line, but it may need to be imported into Eclipse and built there to work properly.